‘The Young And The Restless’ Recap For Tuesday: Nick Shoots Down Phyllis

-The Young and the Restless recap for Tuesday, March 5 bring a stunning offer from Kyle.
+The Young and the Restless recap for Tuesday, March 5, brings a stunning offer from Kyle.
 Plus, Phyllis isn’t ready to give up Nick for good, and Michael tries to make a deal for his clients.

 Michael (Christian LeBlanc) read Nikki (Melody Thomas Scott) and Victoria (Amelia Heinle) the riot act for lying to him.
-In his history as a lawyer, Michael never had clients who lied to him like the Newman women, but they ended up hurting themselves by not revealing the truth earlier.
+In his career as a lawyer, Michael never had clients who lied to him like the Newman women, but they ended up hurting themselves by not revealing the truth earlier.
 All that’s left now is to try to get Christine (Lauralee Bell) to agree to a plea deal.
 The women reluctantly agreed.
-Unfortunately for them, Christine wasn’t willing to give even an inch.
+Unfortunately for them, Christine wasn’t willing to give — not even an inch.

-Elsewhere, Brittany (Lauren Woodland) tried to get more details about the night Sharon (Sharon Case) confessed to Rey (Jordi Vilasuso).
+Elsewhere, Brittany (Lauren Woodland) tried to get more details about the night that Sharon (Sharon Case) confessed to Rey (Jordi Vilasuso).
 While Sharon insisted Rey would never lie to her to get a confession, Brittany obviously saw a golden opportunity for Sharon’s defense.
 She told Michael that Sharon will be acquitted, which shocked him.

-Unfortunately for Tessa (Cait Fairbanks) and Mariah (Camryn Grimes), Michael’s new defense tactic for his clients involves Tessa testifying about how she tried to blackmail the women, which is not going to go well for her.
+Unfortunately for Tessa (Cait Fairbanks) and Mariah (Camryn Grimes), Michael’s new defense tactic for his clients involves Tessa testifying about how she tried to blackmail the women, something which is not likely to end well for her.
 Tessa does not have a powerful family backing her up as Nikki and Victoria do.

 Today on #YR, Mariah takes matters into her own hands.
 WATCH FULL EPISODE: https://t.co/gHZW44rO8t pic.twitter.com/9YNy2o4bvv